-If you are an Optimizely user, you probably have a good understanding of how to interpret the results of a traditional A/B test.
-Those interpretations won't work for multi-armed bandits, for two important reasons:
+If you are an Optimizely Experimentation user, you probably have a good understanding of how to interpret the results of a traditional A/B test.
+Those interpretations will not work for multi-armed bandits for two important reasons:

 Multi-armed bandits do not use a control or a baseline experience